-The knee is a hinge-joint formed between the tibia (lower bone) and femur (upper bone), also called the Tibiofemoral joint, which is dived into the medial and lateral compartment.
+The knee is a hinge joint formed between the tibia (lower bone) and femur (upper bone), also called the Tibiofemoral joint, which is divided into the medial and lateral compartment.
 The patella glides over the front of femoral condyles to form a patellofemoral joint.
 In addition, there is the superior tibiofibular joint between the tibia and the head of the fibula (outer leg bone).

 The Knee joint is particularly susceptible to traumatic injury because it depends more on the ligaments due to less musculature around it for its strength and stability.
 The space between the tibia and femur is partially filled by two menisci (inner and outer sides) that are attached to add congruence.
 They aid in the lubrication and nutrition of the joint and act as shock absorbers.